The Black Vault: Pentagon UFO videos

+Other government records

+The Black Vault has published records on U.S. intelligence programs, including the CIA's MKUltra experiments.
+Its FOIA requests have also obtained Secret Service records concerning biting incidents involving Commander, President Joe Biden's dog.

 CIA robot dragonfly program

 In the 1970s, the United States CIA's research and development office created the Insectothopter, a miniature unmanned aerial vehicle.
 A prototype went on display at the CIA Museum in 2003.
 In 2013, the Black Vault filed a FOIA request for records on the program, and in 2020 the CIA released the files in response.

 Commander (Joe Biden's dog)

 In 2024, the Black Vault published Secret Service documents detailing biting incidents involving Commander, President Joe Biden's German shepherd at the White House.
 The records were released in response to a Freedom of Information Act request filed by Greenewald.